dilumb/DLTClust/README.md

 Tested on Python 3.8.7

 ### Configuration parameters
-Set following configuration values on `config.ini` (if unsure start with default values of values from Yu et al.):
+Set following configuration values on `config.ini` (if unsure start with default values from Yu et al.):
-* alpha - Type I error weight
+* 'alpha' - Type I error weight
-* beta - Type II error weight
+* 'beta' - Type II error weight
-* population_size - Initial population size
+* 'population_size' - Initial population size
-* offspring_size - Number of offsprings to generate
+* 'offspring_size' - Number of offsprings to generate
-* p_c - Crossover probability
+* 'p_c' - Crossover probability
-* p_m - Mutation probability
+* 'p_m' - Mutation probability
-* generation_limit - No of generation cycles to try
+* 'generation_limit' - No of generation cycles to try
-* generation_limit_without_improvement - Stop if this many consecutive generations show no improvement
+* 'generation_limit_without_improvement' - Stop if this many consecutive generations show no improvement
-* cluster_can_have_read_only_elements - Can a square cluster have real-only elements/parties?
+* 'cluster_can_have_read_only_elements' - Can a square cluster have real-only elements/parties?
-* cluster_can_have_partial_bus - Can a bus have a subset of rows and columns filled?
+* 'cluster_can_have_partial_bus' - Can a bus have a subset of rows and columns filled?
-* cluster_can_have_partial_sink - Can a sink have a subset of column filled?
+* 'cluster_can_have_partial_sink' - Can a sink have a subset of column filled?
-* cluster_can_have_partial_source - Can a source have a subset of row filled?
+* 'cluster_can_have_partial_source' - Can a source have a subset of row filled?

 Typical values from Yu et al. [1]:
 * Population size = 3000